AndresMpa/babylon/README.md

 ## What the hell is this?

-Babylon is a collection/library of courses I have took or I'm taking; basically those folders up there are my notes some code and personal thoughts about different technologies, from Frontend to AI/ML, you can (Or will) find almost anything here.
+Babylon is a collection or a library of courses I have took or I'm taking; basically those folders up there are my notes some code and personal thoughts about different technologies, from Frontend to AI/ML, you can (Or will) find almost anything here.